-- Low-fat buttermilk – You can also use unsweetened almond milk but the cake is traditionally made with buttermilk.
+- Low-fat buttermilk or unsweetened almond milk – You can also use unsweetened almond milk but the cake is traditionally made with buttermilk.

 - Flavorless red food dye or gel – You can also omit the dye!

-- Pecans – taste great on this velvety creation.
+- Pecans – taste great sprinkled on top of this soft, pillowy dessert.

 How to make sugar-free Red Velvet Cake